Security-Onion-Solutions/security-onion/Verify_ISO.md

 Signing key:
 https://raw.githubusercontent.com/Security-Onion-Solutions/security-onion/master/KEYS

-For example, here are the steps you can use on most Linux distributions to download and verify our ISO image.
+For example, here are the steps you can use on most Linux distributions to download and verify our Security Onion ISO image.

 Download the signing key:
 ```